-Direct Audio Input (DAI)
+☐ Direct Audio Input (DAI)

-Allows your hearing aid to receive signals directly from external sources such as TV, radio, music players, etc. The DAI adaptor is mounted to your hearing aid and via a cable connected to an external sound source.
+DAI allows your hearing aid to receive signals directly from external sources such as TV, radio, music players, etc. The DAI adaptor is attached to your hearing aid and then connected via a cable to the external sound source.